Nazanin Mandi Models Orange Savage X Fenty Underwear Set For Latest Instagram Upload

 “You’re so beautiful,” a fourth admirer commented.

 Impressing her loyal social media audience is nothing new for Mandi.
 As previously reported by The Inquisitr, she wowed in a snakeskin-print string bikini set that showed off her incredible assets.
 Mandi kept her nails short and accessorized herself with what looked to be her wedding ring.
 She appeared to be going for a natural makeup look and sported her shoulder-length hair curly for the occasion.
-Mandi took a number of selfies with her phone, which had a case over the top that also had a snakeskin-print design.
+Mandi took several selfies with her phone, which had a case over the top that also had a snakeskin-print design.